 The Finnlines Group applies the simplified method of expected credit loss allowance for defining impairment of trade and lease receivables as well as assets related to the contracts with customers according to IFRS 15 classified as amortised cost.
 The expected credit losses are recognised for their full life time using a matrix.
-The expected credit loss allowance is evaluated based on historical information of realised credit loss, economic circumstances and future expectations are also taken into consideration.
+The expected credit loss allowance is evaluated based on historical information of realised credit losses.
+When evaluating the amount of expected credit loss, economic circumstances and future expectations are also taken into consideration.